eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 It describes the performance testing for the EUDI Wallet application, including the performance test scenarios, the required test environment and devices configuration, entry and exit criteria and input data.

 ## Performance Test Scenarios

+Performance testing was conducted using end-to-end functional test flows executed across multiple real devices.
+The scenarios utilized to produce the results are the following:

 1. Add a Document from List
 2. Deferred Issuing
 3. Credential Issuance (Same Device)